RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-application-components.md

 ### 3. Navigate to the OpenShift Web Console

-Go to your **full OpenShift Web Console tab" (%cnvlab-console-url%) to follow the steps below in the OpenShift web console as part of this lab guide.
+Select the **Console** button in the lab environment or go to your **full OpenShift Web Console tab** (%cnvlab-console-url%) to follow the steps below in the OpenShift web console as part of this lab guide.

 ### 4. Search for the Application Template

-If you are in the in the Administrator perspective, switch to Developer perspective and select **Project: %parksmap-project-namespace%**.
+If you are in the Administrator perspective, switch to **Developer** perspective and select **Project: %parksmap-project-namespace%**.

 ![parksmap-developer-persepctive](img/explore-dev-view-new.png)